kernvalley/events.kernvalley.us/_events/2024/2024-07-12-kick-and-flip.md

 opening of the George & Darlene Randall Skatepark with a community block party.
 This event signifies more than just a new place to skate – it marks a turning point for our community.

-## Official Skate Park Ribbon Cutting
+## Official Skatepark Ribbon Cutting
 Witness the culmination of years of effort and dedication.

 - **Community Fun**: Games, activities, and a chance to connect with your neighbors.
 - **BMX/Skateboarding Demonstration**: Be inspired by pro rider Connor Smith and local skaters.
 - **Free Helmets**: Safety first, as we embark on this exciting journey together.
 - **Games and Giveaways**: Fun for all ages, with exciting prizes!
+20 decks donated from local skate shops

 ## Neighbor-to-Neighbor Kick-Off & Block Party
 <div class="center">{% include youtube.html id="3DzOOVL0nyo" %}</div>